 Using Ping (Packet Internet Groper) Command for Network configuration and troubleshooting

 The ping command is used to ensure that a computer can communicate with a specified device over the network.
 The pings command sends Internet Control Message Protocol (ICMP) Echo Request messages in the form of packets to the destination computer and waits in order to get the response back.
 Once the packets are received by the destined computer, it starts sending the packets back.
 This command keeps executing until it is interrupted.

 ping command provides details such as

-- time taken by the packet to return
+- time is taken by the packet to return.

-ping command in generally used for the following purposes:
+ping command is generally used for the following purposes:

 nslookup command queries the DNS in order to fetch the IP address or the domain name from DNS records.